daigaku-ruby/Get-started-with-Ruby/1_Introduction/2_Hello_World/task.md

 method.

-*print* and *puts* take one or multiple comma-separated objects as parameter and turns them into a String before printing to the the standard output *$stdout*.
+*print* and *puts* take one or multiple comma-separated objects as parameter and turn them into a String before printing to the the standard output *$stdout*.

 `print 'a'` just prints out *a*.
 `print 'a', 'b', 'c'` prints out *abc*.